Tamblyn Drugs: Founder and Tamblyn banner

+The chain was purchased by United Cigar Stores a few years after the first location opened, as the company had begun expanding.
+Tamblyn remained in control of the company's drug store operations, and in 1929 he was able to reacquire the business.

+Tamblyn died in 1933, however the company continued to operate through The Great Depression and remained prosperous in the post-World War II era.

 As subsidiary 1960 to present

 George Weston Limited purchased the chain in 1960, and continued to operate it alongside its Loblaws chain of grocery store, creating a "T" logo to match Loblaws' L logo.
-The chain declined under Weston's management and was sold to the United Kingdom’s Boots Group chain in 1978.
+The chain declined under Weston's management and was sold to the United Kingdom's Boots Group chain in 1978.
 Boots changed the stores over to the Boots name, and sold the chain in 1988 to Oshawa Group which converted them to the Pharma Plus banner in 1989.
 In 1997, Pharma Plus was purchased by Katz Group of Companies and re-badged as Rexall beginning in 2015.
 In 2016 Katz sold Rexall to McKesson Canada.

-While the Tamblyn name is long gone, some Rexall units have been continuously operated since the original Tamblyn ownership.
+Some Rexall locations have been continuously operated as pharmacies since the original Tamblyn ownership.